CCPA Rulemaking - Cybersecurity Audits

 and

-perform a cybersecurity audit on an annual basis using the State of California’s current process as a model
+audit on an annual basis using the State of California’s current process

 This proposal is documented in